fibo/country-isocode2/README.md

 console.log(countryIsocodes.indexOf(myCode) > -1) // true
 ```

+## Content

-Follows a list of country codes and their name.
+Follows a list of country codes with their names reported for convenience.

 Name|Code
 ---|---